githubtraining/write-docker-actions/responses/07_add-input-params.md

-# 🛑 Stop here, You haven't changed anything past this point

 ## Using input parameters

-Earlier I asked you to install the `@actions/core` package using `npm`.
-We did this so that we can expand our action to make it more flexible.

 A "Hello World" message is great, but let's personalize it a little bit.
-We will do this by adding an **input** parameter to the `action.yml` and `main.js` files.
+We will do this by adding an **input** parameter to the `action.yml`, `workflow.yml` and `main.go` files.

 Although this example may seem a little lightweight input parameters have a very flexible use case.
 Consider a scenario where you need to access secret API key with your action, or when you need to specify the path to a given file.
 Inputs allows for these problems to be easily solved.